Residential Drafting and Design TechniquesCLOSED

 - MATH1002 Computations

-- This course is designed to help students understand the application of basic mathematical concepts in the field of building technology.
-Emphasis is placed on basic arithmetic: algebraic operations, geometry and trigonometric functions.
+- This course is designed to help students understand the application of essential mathematical concepts in the field of building technology.
+Emphasis is on all basic arithmetic skills including algebra and trigonometry as they apply to the design and building industry.

 - ARCH1001 Presentation 1